darrenks/nibbles/docs/tutorial_basics.md

 - `;@` is the second line of input (`str`)
 - `;_` is the entire input (`str`)

-For example to if the input is a list of integers we could find the sum as so:
+For example, if the input is a list of integers we could find the sum as so:

 	> echo "+_" > intro.nbl
 	> echo 1 2 3 | nibbles intro.nbl